eniomarcosm/eniomarcosm/README.md

 - 👋 Hi, I’m @eniomarcosm <Enio Marcos>
-- 👀 I’m interested in coding, gaming and business marketing
+- 👀 I’m interested in coding, gaming and football
-- 🌱 I’m currently learning nextjs and other JS stuff
+- 🌱 I’m a full-stack developer with over 5+ year of experience in mobile and web
-- 💞️ I’m looking to collaborate on a Information System for Education
+- 🤖 I'm currently interested in development and implementation of AI technology
 - 📫 You can reach me using my email <eniomarcos48@gmail.com>

 <!---